aktas/aktas.github.io/_posts/2023-02-22-Graph-Data-Science-With-Networkx.md

 ```python
 pip3 install networkx
 ```
-Now we can create an empty graph.
+We can create an empty graph.
 ```python
 import networkx as nx
 G = nx.Graph()